Orisi Cavuilati

 Orisi Cavuilati is a Fijian former professional rugby league footballer who represented Fiji at the 1995 World Cup.

 Playing career

 Cavuilati signed for the Sydney Bulldogs in 1995 from Fijian rugby union.
-He was a regular in the Bulldogs reserve grade and was selected for the Fijian national squad for the 1995 World Cup where he started one match on the wing.
+He was a regular in the Bulldogs reserve grade and was selected for the Fijian national squad for the 1995 World Cup.

-In 2003 Cavuilati received a bravery award for punching an armed bank robber to the ground.
+In 2003, Cavuilati received a bravery award for punching an armed bank robber to the ground.